upenn-libraries/finding_aids/rails_app/README.md

 Each organization providing records has a corresponding `Endpoint`.
 All information (slug, configuration, contact persons) about these endpoints is contained in the database and editable via the admin area of the site.

+Endpoints can be set to be "inactive" so that they are not automatically harvested when Endpoint harvesting is run.
+Additionally, endpoints can be harvested on an as-needed basis using the "Run Harvest" button on the endpoint show page.
+Even inactive Endpoints can be harvested via the "Run Harvest" button.

 > For now, all production Endpoint data can be found in the [endpoints CSV file](/ansible/roles/finding_aid_discovery/files/src/data/endpoints.csv).

 #### Unique Identifiers